Choose another writer in this calendar:

 publisher who would take him in as a partner rather than as an author.

 He entered into an agreement with Little, Brown and Company.
 The narrative focused on the various members of the Henry family, famous for its naval heroes.
 Captain Victor "Pug" Henry, the patriarch, is a military man, scholar, translator, and advisor to Franklin Roosevelt and other statesmen.
 He was portrayed in the ABC mini-series by Robert Mitchum – Ali McGraw played the role of Natalie Jastrow, Henry's daughter-in-law.
 Wouk wrote the screenplay for the production.
 "Discount my partiality, but my report is that so far The Winds of War is looking good," Wouk said in an interview.
 "The films of The Caine Mutiny and Marjorie Morningstar always seemed to me mere thin skims of the story lines, and I never did see a meager Hollywood caper called Youngblood Hawke, vaguely based on my 800-page novel.
 So it was that I opted for television, with its much broader time limits, for The Winds of War.
-Sixteen hours!"
-(Herman Wouk in The New York Times, June 14, 1981) Wouk's sweeping attempted to explain the causes and implications
+Sixteen hours!" ('Herman Wouk: 'A faithful adaptation'', The New York Times, June 14, 1981) Wouk's sweeping attempted to explain the causes and implications

 of the war was concluded with War and Remembrance (1978).
-"Life was a colorful painful pageant to her, in which right and wrong were wobbly yardsticks.

-Values and morals varied with time and place.
-Sweeping righteous views, like Victor Henry's Christian morality
+and place.
+Sweeping righteous views, like Victor Henry's Christian

-and Rule's militant socialism, tended to cause much hell and to cramp what little happiness there was to be had.
+morality and Rule's militant socialism, tended to cause much hell and

 While researching the atom bomb for his work, Wouk met the physicist Richard Feynman.
 They became friends and

 spent hours talking at the Aspen Institute.
-Feynman told him that calculus is "the language God talks,"
+Feynman told him that calculus is "the language God talks."

 Decades later Wouk returned to their encounter and portayed in the autobiographical The Language God Talks